 Another thing I see quite often is men coming to a lady (this point is mostly for more sensual dances like bachata or kizomba) and holding her in a very close position immediately even if they see each other for the first time.
 It’s not right.
 No one should ever do it, and no lady should allow it!
 Treat the lady with respect.
 Make sure she enjoys it; pay attention to her response.
 Of course, this applies vice versa.
 I had several experiences that lady tried a lot to be in a very close position, and it was irritating.

 I also see men who start dancing like crazy right away.
 It’s not a workout.
 You should respond to music, and music almost never starts like crazy.
 And even if the music begins like that, you should first get to know each other.
-Just one cross body lead will tell you a lot about the abilities of a lady.
+Just one cross-body lead will tell you a lot about the abilities of a lady.
 Even if you have danced together before, it’s always a good idea to start slowly.
 Eddie Torres says that in all classes (well, at least all I attended), every teacher should mention it frequently.

 Eddie also says you should be present with your partner.
 I know it can be hard because maybe you wanted to dance with somebody else.
 Well, then you should probably say no. If you say yes, then act like that.
 Once at Eddie’s class, we had to wait until everybody would watch ladies’ eyes instead of hands, floor, and other things around.
 It took a while!

 Don’t be just present but positively present.
 No one enjoys sad faces.
 For example, this year in Ljubljana at the Magic festival close to the stage was a lot of great dancers, but almost all of them had a serious look.
 One friend expressed that brilliantly: dancing in that area felt like being at an interview.
 Not pleasant at all.
 Both of us much more enjoyed dancing with the less skilled dancers on the opposite side of the dance floor.